Skip to main content

 This is equivalent to let in JavaScript or var in Python.

-Set the value of identifier to value.
+Set the value of symbol to value.

 This is equivalent to = in may programming languages.